garbados/nerdpanel/readme.md

 The app provides full-text search for toots, supports using multiple accounts, and allows sorting toots by interactions.

+This app is currently a proof of concept.
+See the [issues](https://github.com/garbados/nerdpanel/issues) page to learn about upcoming enhancements, to file a bug report, or to request a feature.

 ## Usage

 You can use the nerdpanel app on [garbados.github.io](https://garbados.github.io/nerdpanel) or you can build it yourself and use it locally, or deploy it wherever on the web.